legendu-net/blog/docs/articles/2021/04/process-big-data-using-pyspark/index.md

   - HPC
   - high performance computing
 ---

-1. PySpark 2.4 and older does not support Python 3.8.
-   You have to use Python 3.7 with PySpark 2.4 or older.

 1. It can be extremely helpful to run a PySpark application locally to detect possible issues before submitting it to the Spark cluster.